hummingbot/hummingbot-site/docs/installation/hummingbot-deploy/index.md

 It might take a while to load the dashboard for the first time.
 Once the dashboard is up, open a web browser and navigate to <https://localhost:8501> to view it.

 !!! note "Cloud Servers"
-    If you are using a cloud server or VPS just replace `localhost` with the IP of your server.
+    If you are using a cloud server or VPS, replace `localhost` with the IP of your server.
 You may need to edit the firewall rules to allow inbound connections to the necessary ports.

 ## Add Credentials

-Credentials are your API keys which are needed for Hummingbot to be able to trade on an exchange.
-The Dashboard allows you to create and manage API keys under multiple accounts which are useful if you use multiple sub-accounts on an exchange - for example Kucoin.
+Credentials are your API keys needed for Hummingbot to trade on an exchange.
+The Dashboard allows you to create and manage API keys under multiple accounts, which is useful if you use multiple sub-accounts on an exchange, for example, Kucoin.

-Let's say you have 3 Kucoin accounts and want the ability to switch between them when creating bots.
-The credentials page will allow you to do this since you have the option to select what account to use when deploying bots.
+Let's say you have three Kucoin accounts and want the ability to switch between them when creating bots.
+The credentials page will allow you to do this since you can select which account to use when deploying bots.

 On the menu on the left click `Credentials` to get to the Credentials page